Home » Trigger Point Pain Patterns » Lower Extremity Pain » Thigh Pain » knee pain » Knee Pain Going Down Stairs

 Fall, Accident, Strain

-Usually, this trigger point activates from a near fall that twists the leg or bumps the hip.
-However, some patients have no idea as to why it happened.
+Usually, this trigger point activates after a near fall that twists the leg or bumps the hip.
+However, some patients have no idea why it happened.

 At times, a latent trigger point becomes much more active and painful when stressed.
 This could be a sudden, unexpected step.
 In addition, this is a common problem after heavy leg workouts, hiking, walking on unstable sand, or a day at a hilly amusement park.